shibisuriya/classic-slither.io/README.md

 [Click here](https://shibisuriya.github.io/classic-slither.io/) to play against AI opponents.

 [Click here](https://shibisuriya.github.io/classic-slither.io/) to engage in multiplayer gameplay with your friend(s).
-Utilizing WebRTC, your browser establishes direct communication with your friend's browser, eliminating the need for a centralized server(Work in progress).
+Utilizing WebRTC, your browser establishes direct communication with your friend's browser, eliminating the need for a centralized server.

 ## Game mechanics: